accosmin-org/libnano/docs/build.md

 #### How to build

-The easiest way to build, test and install the library on Linux and OSX is to call ```scripts/build.sh``` with the appropriate command line arguments.
+The easiest way to build, test and install the library on Linux and OSX is to call [scripts/build.sh](../scripts/build.sh) with the appropriate command line arguments.
 This script is invoked to run various tests on continuous integrations plaforms like [Travis CI](https://travis-ci.org/accosmin/libnano/builds) and [Codecov](https://codecov.io/gh/accosmin/libnano).
+See [.travis.yml](../.travis.yml) for examples.

-Users can also invoke the main CMake script directly for other platforms or for custom builds.
+Otherwise, users can also invoke the main CMake script directly for other platforms or for custom builds.

-The following command displays the command line arguments supported by ```scripts/build.sh```:
+The following command displays the command line arguments supported by [scripts/build.sh](../scripts/build.sh):
 ```
 usage: scripts/build.sh [OPTIONS]

 options: